 Site leaders: Salem Ergetie and Isa Lovain

 For the fourth consecutive year, GVP will travel to the border town of Laredo, Texas, to partner with Habitat for Humanity of Laredo-Webb County.
 Over the break, participants will work side-by-side with community members to build affordable housing for low-income families.
 For weeks leading up to departure, the team will deeply explore the root causes of housing inequality in the context of the community, history, and future of the US/Mexico border.
 Once in Texas, the team will continue to build on their cultural and social justice education through direct service work and meaningful conversations with the people of Laredo.
-Sorry, this alternative break is already full!

 Mission: Innisfree Village, a voluntary community with adults with intellectual disabilities, is dedicated to providing a lifesharing home and work environment in an atmosphere of beauty, warmth, and respectfulness.
 All community members are valued, and all are encouraged to explore and contribute to a meaningful and challenging life.

-Social justice topic: Ableism and disability
+Social justice sphere: Ableism and disability

 Site Leaders: Likhitha Kolla and Caroline Spurr